jyjokokk/nodeScraper/README.md

   ```

 - [ ] Browser extension to control the application directly from the website
-  - The whole application might be possible to package into an extensionm, no
+  - The whole application might be possible to package into an extension, no
   backend needed